AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 When initializing the weights, ensure that the 2nd dimension of the input tensor matches the 1st dimension of the weight tensor.

-When doing the dot product between the input tensor and weight tensor in "Linear" block, it will give a new tensor shape.
+When doing the dot product between the input tensor and weight tensor, it will give a new tensor shape.

 	* Input tensor: {a, b}